 National pride is pervasive: 98% of the region's population is proud of its nationality.
-The feeling is more intense in Pakistan.
-At the same time, the sense of pride in regional or ethnic identity is very strong as well, particularly in Pakistan.
+This feeling is more intense in Pakistan.
+At the same time, the sense of pride in regional or ethnic identity is very strong too, particularly in Pakistan.
+Sri Lanka, on the other hand, presents levels of national pride than fall slightly below the regional average.
+However, this does not seem to affect its level of regional pride, for which the country presents a median value.
 Moreover, both forms of identification are similar in quantitative terms.
-The function of the market and the different share in the benefits derived from development compound ethnic and regional differences, while issues of language, autonomy and revenue sharing are matters of intense contest and struggle.
+The function of the market and the different shares in the benefits derived from development compound ethnic and regional differences, while issues of language, autonomy and revenue sharing are matters of intense contest and struggle.
 All this gives room for political negotiations to reshape states.
-In Pakistan, the establishment of Urdu as the main language added to the alienation of the Bangla in former East Pakistan, leading to the creation of Bangladesh.